rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ><CITE>The illustration of the Siberian War</CITE>
 >>(*Comment*: This collective title is printed on each print in the set, in addition to an individual title for each print)

 <a name="1.21.365.2.Y.Y">1.21.365.2.Y.Y</a> If the collective title of a multiple unit resource is not consistently used from unit to unit and none is given preference in reference sources, choose the title that identifies the resource most adequately and succinctly as the Title proper.
 Do not enclose the Title proper in square brackets.
-Provide additional title access if considered important (see TBD).
+Provide additional title access if considered important (see 1.25.SOMETHING.SOMETHING).

 ## 1.21.37 Manifestations without a collective title